 This is the first mother's day that I won't be able to call my mom up and wish her a Happy Mother's Day and it's killing me that I'll never hear her voice again, be able to hug her, nor will I be able to just see her.
 I seriously never thought that I would spend so many Mother's Day without my mom that I will have to now.

-If I would have known that last Mother's Day would have been our last, I would have made it more memorable!
+If I would have known that I spend Mother's Day without my mom, I would have made it more memorable last year!

 - My Beautiful Mother… battling Endometrial Cancer

 Up until a few years ago, my mom and I had a love/dislike relationship.
 She loved me and I disliked her way of thinking so I stopped talking to her many times.

 We had a huge blow out the night before my husband and I got married and even though she was at my wedding, I avoided her quite a while.
 She really pissed me off about changing things at my wedding for decorations after we had discussed and agreed on things.
 It was more than just the decorations, though.

 My husband and I were talking with the minister with the final aspects of the ceremony, and people kept coming up and interrupting us to find out what they could do to help with decorating and placement of chairs, etc. I directed them to my mom, who directed them back to me.
 Do you see how this is going to end?
 After the 4th interruption, I screamed “Tell people what they can do and stop trying to do the shit your damn self!”

 (Okay, I said a few more cuss words in there but you get the point)

 Anyway, after the wedding, we literally didn't talk for probably 2 months, almost Christmas time.
 That's when we found out there were some serious medical problems that my mom kept ignoring.
 We found out that she had a horrible spider bite on her big toe as well as on her shin.
 She just kept saying “Oh I just burned myself” until my husband, my brother and I finally forced her to get it looked at.
 Come to find out she was bitten by a brown recluse, not once, but twice.